department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 prove: Avoid the word "prove" when speaking about evidence that a Veteran needs to provide for a claim.
 Instead, use more empathetic language such as "show," "provide," or "to support your claim."
 - **Like this:** You'll need to provide evidence that shows your illness was likely caused by your service.
 - **Not this:** You'll need to prove that your illness was likely caused by your service.

 PTSD: posttraumatic stress disorder (no hyphen), per the National Center for PTSD.
-Note that we include "(PTSD)" in the page title and first mention in body copy of the PTSD health care page for SEO purposes, and then simply "PTSD" after first mention in body copy.
+In body copy, we reference the full spelling with “(PTSD)” after it.
+On subsequent mentions in body copy, we use PTSD by itself. **Exception for page titles:** If the spelled out term is too long in a page title (H1) or meta title tag, it’s okay to use PTSD by itself, and then use the full spelling with the acronym in the first instance of body copy.
+- **First instance in body copy:** posttraumatic stress disorder (PTSD)
+- **After first instance in body copy:** PTSD

 ### Q